“Majnoun Layla” is a suite of 6 movements for Piano (and optional Req)

 Kurdish literature was also influenced by the eternal Arabic love story.
 The most prominent example of this was what the Prince of Kurdish poetry, Ahmadine Khani, said in his epic “Mamu Zayn”.

-As for Turkish literature, the most prominent person who adapted this story was the poet Muhammad bin Suleiman, known by the title “Fuduli”, and Dr. Juban Khader Haydar who has a research entitled “Layla and the Majnoun in Turkish Literature.”
-In his research he mentioned 29 Turkish poets who wrote poems about Layla and the Majnoun, among them: Aderni Shahidi, Ahmed Pasha and Wali al-Din bin Elias, Ali Sher Nawi, Bahshti Ahmad Sinan, Hamdi Hamd Allah Ibn Sheikh Aq Shams al-Din, Khalil Badr al-Din, Ahmad Radwan, and Hayati Fatih Chalabi.
+As for Turkish literature, the most prominent person who adapted this story was the poet Muhammad bin Suleiman, known by the title “Fuduli”, and Dr. Juban Khader Haydar who has research entitled “Layla and the Majnoun in Turkish Literature.”
+In his research, he mentioned 29 Turkish poets who wrote poems about Layla and the Majnoun, among them: Aderni Shahidi, Ahmed Pasha, Wali al-Din bin Elias, Ali Sher Nawi, Bahshti Ahmad Sinan, Hamdi Hamd Allah Ibn Sheikh Aq Shams al-Din, Khalil Badr al-Din, Ahmad Radwan, and Hayati Fatih Chalabi.

 Part Two – Performer’s notes

 All parts that are played with the Arabic percussion should be strict in rhythm.
-Traditionally, we don’t use any ritardando or rallentir in the Arabic music except in the end of the movement, but never in the middle.
+Traditionally, we don’t use any ritardando or rallentir in Arabic music except at the end of the movement, but never in the middle.

-Understanding the music as a story telling for “Majnoun Layla” life, will help a lot in connecting the parts and in finding the right character for every movement.
+Understanding the music as storytelling for “Majnoun Layla” life will help a lot in connecting the parts and in finding the right character for every movement.

 I used 4 Makams in this piece, all originated from the Arabian Peninsula, where the story happened.

 The Makams are: